Peanut rice | Verkadalai sadam

 • Add oil to a wide pan

-• When oil is hot add all ingredients except Asafeotida and let them splutter
+• When the oil is hot, add all ingredients except hing and let them splutter

 • Simmer the flame and add podi rice

-• Finally, add freshly crushed pepper and turn off the stove. for best flavor Serve rice after a few hours
+• Finally, add freshly crushed pepper and turn off the stove.
+For the best flavor, serve rice after a few hours

 5 from 1 vote (1 rating without comment)